FaizahMalik/cfg-games-project/README.md

   - Make the program more user-friendly by:

-    - Allow the program to take **user inputs from Turtle** window pop-ups rather than from console.
+    - Allowing the program to take **user inputs from Turtle** window pop-ups rather than from console.

     - Adding a **welcome, goodbye and loading screen**
     - Tell the user which mode and which difficulty they are playing during the loading screen